Signals of Trustworthy VPNs

 After the conference, CDT and the four VPNs (and also ExpressVPN) developed a “Signals of Trustworthy VPNs” questionnaire for VPNs that was designed to “signal basic commitments” relative to the VPN’s trustworthiness and positive reputation.

 Let’s examine the first portion of the questionnaire: “Corporate accountability.”
 That section includes three questions for the VPNs.

 Question 1: “What is the public facing and full legal name of the VPN service and any parent or holding companies?”

-If we are to trust a VPN, knowing “who’s running the show” is important information.
-Consider these VPN services: “Sprint Secure Wifi,” “Verizon Safe VPN” and “AT&T Secure Wifi VPN.”
-In this case it’s obvious that these VPNs are run by three big Telecoms whose privacy credibility is questionable.
+If we are to trust a VPN, knowing “who is running the show” is important information.
+Consider these VPN services: “Sprint Secure Wifi,” “Verizon Safe VPN,” and “AT&T Secure Wifi VPN.”
+In this case, it’s obvious that these VPNs are run by three big telecoms whose privacy credibility is questionable.
 Would you trust them with your private data?
 Not me!

 There are also VPNs that flat-out will not provide leadership and/or ownership information.
 A blatant example is NordVPN, which receives a lot of VPN review attention and is apparently fairly popular.
 However, you won’t be able to find out who is really running NordVPN…

 Why is NordVPN hiding the identities of its owners and operators?
 They claim that, “Being a security firm, for privacy reasons we do not disclose identities of our staff nor management.”
 Well, I would ask of NordVPN, “How come scores of other VPN services are willing and able to release this sort of information?”
 I’d also ask, “What are you trying to hide?”